okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 * Okta-hosted sign-in page (customizable): Okta provides a hosted sign-in page that you can customize and make available under a custom domain that is a subdomain of your company's top-level domain.
 * Embedded (self-hosted): You can embed the widget directly into your application.

-After you've completed the widget upgrade and you want to take advantage of the new features in Okta Identity Engine, you can [configure your embedded widget](https://github.com/okta/okta-signin-widget/blob/master/README.md#embedded-self-hosted) to use the new Identity Engine Authentication features.
+After you've completed the widget upgrade, review [Okta Identity Engine overview](/docs/guides/oie-intro/) to take advantage of new features in Identity Engine.

 ## Best practice for widget maintenance